 HS2 is planned to be delivered in three phases:

-In total, the scheme is estimated to cost £55.7 billion in 2015 prices (including rolling stock).
+In total, the Government has estimated that the scheme will cost £55.7 billion in 2015 prices (including rolling stock).

 This paper deals with Phase 2b of the HS2 scheme from Crewe to Manchester and from the West Midlands to Leeds via Sheffield.
 In July 2017 the Government issued a consultation on the eastern leg rolling stock depot and announced decisions on route refinements for Phase 2b.
-The bill for this part of the route is expected after the Bill for Phase 2a has passed through Parliament; the Government hopes this will be in 2019.
+The Bill for this part of the route is expected before the end of 2020.

-This paper also looks briefly at Northern Powerhouse Rail (sometimes referred to as HS3, though it is not ‘high speed’ in the way that HS2 is) and the progress of high speed rail to and within Scotland.
+This paper also looks at Northern Powerhouse Rail, which is planned to integrate with HS2 in the North of England, and the progress of high speed rail to and within Scotland.

-Maps showing the Parliamentary constituencies through which HS2 runs can be found at the bottom of this page.
+Maps showing the Parliamentary constituencies through which HS2 runs can be found attached to the landing page for this paper.